Lamb and mutton: South Asia

 The term "mutton" is applied to goat meat in most countries of South Asia, and the goat population has been rising.
 For example, mutton curry is usually made from goat meat.
 It is estimated that over a third of the goat population is slaughtered every year and sold as mutton.

 The domestic sheep population in India and the Indian subcontinent has been in decline for over 40 years and has survived at marginal levels in mountainous regions, based on wild-sheep breeds, and mainly for wool production.

-However, in some Indian states(such as Andhra Pradesh, Tamil Nadu and Telangana), sheep meat is also popular.
+However, in some Indian states (such as karnataka, Andhra Pradesh, Tamil Nadu and Telangana), sheep meat is also popular.

 United States

 In the early 1900s, mutton was widely consumed in the United States, but mutton consumption has declined since World War II.
 As of 2010, most sheep meat in the United States comes from animals in between 12 and 14 months old, and is called "lamb"; the term "hogget" is not used.
 Federal statutes and regulations dealing with food labeling in the United States permit all sheep products to be marketed as "lamb."
 USDA grades for lamb are only partly a function of the animal's age.
 Animals up to 20 months old may meet the quality of the "USDA prime" grade depending on other factors, while "USDA choice" lamb can be of any age.

 "Spring lamb" is defined by the USDA as having been slaughtered between March and October.